AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 ## Create Theme

-To create a theme create variable with all desirable chart settings and set it using {api:anychart#theme}theme(){api}.
+To create a theme create variable with all desirable chart settingsand set it using {api:anychart#theme}theme(){api}.

 Suppose you want to create several bar charts, and all of them should use the same axes and chart titles.
 The next code sample demonstrates how to use {api:anychart.charts.Cartesian#xAxis}xAxis(){api}, {api:anychart.charts.Cartesian#yAxis}yAxis(){api} and {api:anychart.charts.Cartesian#title}title(){api} methods to define all these settings.